nionut96/data-challenges/README.md

 When you are ready to submit your solution, please follow these instructions:
 * Fork this repo on your own GitHub account.
 * Commit all of your work to the fork, including all of your source code and configuration files, as well as any compiled files.
-* Submit a pull request to this repository. and include any necessary instructions.
+* Submit a pull request to this repository and include any necessary instructions.